 In the 2001 Ontario Budget, municipalities were given the ability to establish tax relief programs for owners with properties designated under the Ontario Heritage Act.
 These programs were set up to encourage the restoration and preservation of heritage buildings.
 The tax relief must be set between 10 and 40 percent of the taxes levied on the property.

 The Town of Fort Erie passed bylaw 2007-204 being to provide "tax refunds or reductions in respect of an eligible heritage property".
 Eligible heritage properties have been participating in the program since its creation.
-If your property is designated and you would like to participate in the program for 2018, please fill out and submit the following prior to February 28th, 2019.
+If your property is designated and you would like to participate in the program, please fill out and submit the following prior to February 28 of the following tax year.

 The OHA enables the municipality to establish a municipal heritage committee to advise and assist the council on matters relating to Part IV (Conservation of Property of Cultural Heritage Value or Interest) and Part V (Heritage Conservation Districts) and such other heritage matters as the council may specify by by-law.
 Where a council has appointed a municipal heritage committee, the council shall consult with its committee on matters legislated by the OHA.